 This document provides the form standards insurance providers use to create branded forms such as an application and acreage report.

 A per acre dollar amount of insurance determined separately for each commodity type, which results in the premium amount.

 Dollar Plan Crops – Category D

-Crops which are insured by a plan which provides protection against declining value due to damage that causes a yield shortfall.
+Crops insured by a plan providing protection against declining value due to damage causing a yield shortfall.
 The amount of insurance is based on the cost of growing a crop in a specific area.
 A loss occurs when the annual crop value is less than the amount of insurance.
 The maximum dollar amount of insurance is stated in the actuarial document.

 When two or more crops are planted in the same field within in the same growing season.